ulikabbq/grafana-fargate/README.md

 **aws_account_ids** the other account ids you wish to monitor

 **whitelist_ips:** the default is `0.0.0.0/0` so anyone would be able to reach the grafana instance. this is a list variable of ip addresses that can access grafana

-**bastion_whitelist_ips** the default is `0.0.0.0/0` so anyone would be able to ssh to the bastion instance. this is a list variable of ip addresses that can access the bastion host

 **dns_zone:** (Required) the Route53 zone id. this id is used to create the dns name